jhpyle/docassemble/_docs/security.md

 # Importance of using HTTPS

-It is important to deploy **docassemble** using HTTPS rather than HTTP.  **docassemble** sends passwords and security keys over the network in plain text.
+It is important for security purposes to deploy **docassemble** using HTTPS rather than HTTP.
+If you use HTTP, passwords and security keys will be sent over the network in plain text.

 # <a name="server_encryption"></a>Server-side information storage

-User passwords and interview answers are stored in a SQL database in encrypted form.
+User passwords and interview answers are stored in a SQL database in encrypted form, unless the [`multi_user`] variable is set to `True`, in which case the answers are not encrypted.

 Uploaded and assembled documents are stored on the server (and on [Amazon S3], if [S3] is being used, or [Microsoft Azure], if [Azure blob storage] is being used) without encryption.
-These documents cannot be accessed from the internet without an appropriate security key in the cookie.
+These documents cannot be accessed from the internet without an appropriate access key in the cookie.

 When a user clicks an "Exit" button, **docassemble** will delete all of the information related to the interview from the server, including